USS C-2: Design

 For surface running, they were powered by two 240 bhp Craig gasoline engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 115 hp electric motor.
 They could reach 11 kn on the surface and 9 kn underwater.
 On the surface, the boats had a range of 776 nmi at 8.13 kn and 24 nmi at 8 kn submerged.

 The boats were armed with two 18-inch (450 mm) torpedo tubes in the bow.
 They carried two reloads, for a total of four torpedoes.

 Construction and career

-C-2 was laid down by Fore River Shipbuilding Company in Quincy, Massachusetts – under a subcontract from Electric Boat Company – as USS Stingray.
-She was launched on 8 April 1909 sponsored by Ms. Elizabeth Stevens, and commissioned on 23 November 1909.
-She was renamed USS C-2 on 17 November 1911.
-C-2 – assigned to the Atlantic Torpedo Fleet and later the Atlantic Submarine Flotilla – cruised along the East Coast until 20 May 1913, when she cleared Norfolk, Virginia, for six months of operations from Guantánamo Bay, Cuba.
+Stingray was laid down, on 4 March 1908, by Fore River Shipbuilding Company, in Quincy, Massachusetts, under a subcontract from Electric Boat Company.
+She was launched on 8 April 1909, sponsored by Ms. Elizabeth Stevens, and commissioned on 23 November 1909.

+She was renamed C-2, on 17 November 1911.
+C-2 was assigned to the Atlantic Torpedo Fleet, and later the Atlantic Submarine Flotilla, Atlantic Fleet, and cruised along the East Coast until 20 May 1913, when she cleared Norfolk, Virginia, for six months of operations from Guantánamo Bay, Cuba.
 In December, she reported at Cristóbal, Colón, Panama, and began an operating schedule of torpedo practice, exploration of anchorages, and harbor defense duty at ports of the Panama Canal Zone.
 During the latter part of World War I, C-2 patrolled the Florida coast.
-The submarine was placed in ordinary at Coco Solo, Canal Zone on 22 August 1919, and was decommissioned on 23 December 1919.
-She was sold for scrap on 13 April 1920.